Cubie87/cubie87.github.io/posts/2023-frameworkLaptop/frameworkLaptop.md

 USB 4 has a bunch of "optional" features from Thunderbolt that _can_ be implemented.
 I'm still unsure as to exactly which ones are implemented in the FW.

-Furthermore, I've found that the the left USB 4 port is able to output display on HDMI and DisplayPort on the WD19TB, but is unable to do Dual DisplayPort (DP + DP over USBC).
-Using the Thunderbolt Passthrough for DisplayPort also sometimes works, but sometimes doesn't, and when it does work, it causes the DP display (not type c) to flicker quite a lot.
+Furthermore, I've found that the the left USB 4 port is able to output display on HDMI and DisplayPort on the WD19TB, but using the Thunderbolt Passthrough for DisplayPort also sometimes works.
+Sometimes, it doesn't work, and when it does work, sometimes the DP display (not type c) to flickers quite a lot.

-On the right USB 4 port, it's easily able to do Dual DIsplayPort (DP + DP over USBC) without issue.
+On the right USB 4 port, it's easily able to do Dual DisplayPort (DP + DP over TB Passthrough) without issue.

 #### PCIe Passthrough